Springer spaniels are adorable dogs and are definitely worth considering if you are looking for a new family pet.

 They get on well with new humans but may be shy or nervous when an unfamiliar person enters the home and sometimes show this through barking or hiding.

-You can’t predict whether a springer will get along with other family pets, especially if they are a different animal (e.g., cats, rabbits).
+You can’t predict whether a springer will get along with other family pets, especially if they are different animals (e.g., cats, rabbits).
 It depends on the dog’s background as well – rescues or mistreated pets may well have trust issues.

 Are There Any Issues With Health and Temperament to Be Aware Of?